-ing the ROM of the SPAR Glove and provides accurate joint angle measurements from the index finger, middle finger, and thumb.
-Furthermore, the Instrumented Hand can provide joint torque data based on joint angle measurements.
+The Instrumented Hand also performs well in measuring the ROM of the SPAR Glove and provides accurate joint angle measurements from the index finger, middle finger, and thumb.
+Furthermore, the Instrumented Hand possesses the capability to provide joint torque data based on joint angle measurements.
 The device characterization and case study with the SPAR Glove show the potential of using the Instrumented Hand for device design and validation.

-The test with the SPAR Glove provides insight regarding actuation between poses.
-First, by testing more than a single finger (as opposed to the test completed by Rose and O'Malley [17]), interactions between the fingers and the ROM of targeted grasps are able to be measured.
+The test with SPAR Glove provides insight regarding actuation between poses.
+First, by testing more than a single finger (such as the test completed by Rose and O'Malley [14]), interactions between the fingers and the ROM of targeted grasps are able to be measured.
 Additionally, quantitative information can be gleaned for each finger.
 The lack of thumb motion as seen in Fig. 8(e) motivates further development in both devices, identifying a need in the SPAR Glove design to increase both flexion and extension, as well as suggesting a kinematic mismatch between the Instrumented Hand and the human thumb.
 Across the fingers, LPT data aligned well with the Instrumented Hand data as shown in Fig. 8(c) and (d).
-As expected, the LPTs were unable to determine joint-level motion characteristics and are in their current configuration unable to distinguish thumb pose.
-These limitations are present in nearly all soft robotic devices, which need devices like the Instrumented Hand to characterize their distal sensing capabilities.
+As ex-